ViralTexts/gtr-clusters/clusters/18480701-SciAm-MedicalUsesOfSalt.md

 part with brine, and drink twice a day, also, until
 cured.
 Salt will expel worms, if used in food in a
 moderate degree, and aid digestion, but salt meat
-is injurious if used much
+is injurious if used much.
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:mdu:batch_mdu_indianhead_ver01:data:sn83016368:00415627609:1880052901:0244/pct:3.759210,50.385440,11.231581,15.012066/!600,600/0/default.jpg"/>
 </td>